pfenninglab/halLiftover-postprocessing/README.md

 		target_summit_to_target_ortholog_end_length
 ```

+* -mult_keepone: if a region's summit maps to multiple positions in the target species, use the first position in file specified in -sFile; otherwise, such a region is discarded
 * -max_len: ortholog length must be less or equal to max_len
 * -max_frac: ortholog length must be less or equal to max_frac * region length
 	* provide either max_len or max_frac